-The anatomy unit at KI should be contacted as soon as possible after the death, either by a relative or healthcare official.
-A check will then be made that the donation can still go ahead.
-Among other things, this involves checking that the attending doctor has been able to confirm cause of death without an autopsy (an autopsy makes donation impossible), that the person did not carry or die from an infectious disease or that the body is not damaged in some other way.
+The anatomy unit at KI should be contacted as soon as possible after the death, either by a relative or a healthcare official.
+A check is made to make sure the donation can still be completed.
+Among other things, this involves checking that the responsible doctor has been able to confirm cause of death without autopsy (an autopsy makes donation impossible), that the person does not carry or has died from an infectious disease or that the body is damaged in any other way.

-If the donor is still suitable, their body will be transported from the morgue to KI’s anatomy unit.
-Once there, the body will be embalmed and then used for teaching purposes.
-After approximately one to two years, the body will be cremated – if the agreement does not state anything else – and returned to the family for burial.
-However, a symbolic funeral service has normally already been held a couple of weeks after death.
+If the donor is still deemed suitable, the body will be transported from the morgue to KI’s anatomy unit, where the body will be embalmed and then used in teaching.
+After about one to two years, the body is usually cremated – unless otherwise stated – and handed over to relatives for burial.
+Usually, however, a symbolic funeral ceremony has been held before, already a couple of weeks after the passing.

 The donor’s identity is strictly protected throughout the donation process.
-The donation agreement is stored under high security and is only available to a few authorised individuals.
-On arrival at the anatomy department, the standard ID bracelet on the deceased is replaced with a neutral code or serial number.
-All staff and students who come into contact with the donor have a strict duty of confidentiality, both with regard to any aspect that may identify an individual and observations made of the donor.
+Donation agreements is kept under high security and are only available to a few authorised individuals.
+Upon arrival to the anatomy unit, the standard ID bracelet on the deceased body is exchanged for neutral codes or serial numbers.
+All staff and students who come into contact with donors are under strict confidentiality, both in terms of all aspects that may identify an individual and observations made on the donors.

-If an image is taken of the body, for example a photograph, no distinguishing features, tattoos or other characteristics that may be linked to the donor’s identity may be included.
-The donor’s complete anonymity during handling at the anatomy department also makes it impossible to obtain any records or findings regarding the individual's medical condition.
+If the body is depicted, for example by being photographed, facial features, tattoos or other characteristics that can be linked to the donor's identity may not be included.
+The fact that the donor is anonymous in all respects when handling in the anatomical unit also means that it is not possible to obtain a record of findings and observations about the individual's medical condition.

-A body donation is a charitable act.
-No cash reimbursement is made during the donor’s lifetime.
-However, a completed body donation does relieve the deceased’s estate of certain costs.
+A body donation is a non-profit act.
+There is no cash compensation during the donor's lifetime.
+A completed whole-body donation, on the other hand, means that the estate is lifted off certain costs.

-The university’s financial undertaking applies within Sweden and covers:
+The university’s financial commitments apply within Sweden and include:

-- Transportation costs for the deceased body from the morgue to the anatomy unit at KI, and from KI to the crematory or cemetery.
+- Transport costs for the deceased body from morgue to the anatomy unit and from the anatomy unit to the crematorium or burial ground in Sweden.

 - Costs for coffin and burial urn of basic model

-- Costs for cremation and final interment of ashes/remains at a cemetery in Sweden.
+- Costs of cremating and finally depositing ash/remains at a cemetery in Sweden

 Make a donation